Grellheist/web-developer-bootcamp-2023/README.md

 course (I've learned most of the HTML/CSS sections on FreeCodeCamp).

 # Feedback & Updates
-I am really enjoying the course and all it does provide.
+I've really enjoyed the course and all it does provide.
 It is great value if you get it while on sale.

 However, there ARE a few things I dislike about it.
 I heavily dislike the usage